singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 Decompress the netlify-cms-api file and add it to your path.
 These actions differ somewhat, depending on your operating system.

-We will use the following commands in a terminal window to achieve these steps on Linux (the Command Prompt in a Microsoft OS):
+We will use the following commands in a terminal window to achieve these steps on Linux:

 ```
 cd 'downloads'